MyMT™ Blog

 It is well known in many of these countries around the Mediterranean, that these beautiful, colourful fruits help to improve inflammatory markers as well as our immune health (Miles & Calder, 2021).

-So, with the menopause transition now recognised as an inflammatory event, why aren’t we having citrus fruits in our diet?
+The menopause transition is now recognised as an inflammatory event, which is why citrus fruits matter to the diet.

-As we move through mid-life, inflammatory changes occurring around the body, including in the lungs, means that changing our diet to accommodate these changes matters.
-We need a robust immune system to reduce the inflammation that builds up in menopause.
+As women move through mid-life, inflammatory changes occurring around the body, including in the lungs, means that dietary changes matter.
+A robust immune system reduces the inflammation that may occur during menopause and the importance of cardiovascular health can’t be under-stated.

-I first became aware of the powerful effect that citrus intake has on the immune system and cardiovascular health as women age, when exploring why numerous women living in Mediterranean countries, don’t have the same menopause and post-menopause joint and muscle inflammation which many western women experience.
+I first became aware of the powerful effect that citrus intake has on the immune system and cardiovascular health as women age, when exploring why numerous women living in Mediterranean countries, don’t tend to experience joint and muscle inflammation, which many western midlife and older women experience.

 But I should have – and I also needed to take note that the reason there was a lemon tree in my garden at the time, was that I needed to embrace this beautiful fruit during menopause.

-Of all the nutrients we’re most familiar with, but possibly have in our diet the least, due to all the confusing dietary messages, Vitamin C is perhaps the most impressive.
+Of all the nutrients we’re most familiar with, but may be missed by your clients due to the confusing dietary messages for women in menopause, Vitamin C intake is perhaps the most impressive.

-Numerous women, and possibly some of your clients, may also be experiencing post-pandemic chronic fatigue or immune changes now that they are in their menopause transition.
-This is also why you can be promoting citrus juices to them.
+Some of your clients may also be experiencing post-pandemic chronic fatigue or immune changes, now that they are in their menopause transition.
+This is also why you can be promoting citrus fruits and fresh citrus juices to them.

 Citrus fruit and fresh citrus juices (diluted) are a particularly good source of both Vitamin C and folate.
-Both of these nutrients have roles in sustaining the integrity of immunological barriers and reducing the inflammatory response.
+Both of these nutrients sustain the integrity of immunological barriers and reduce the inflammatory response.

 Furthermore, with a known connection between low intake of folate and depression in older women (Reynolds, 2002) and the connection between low folate and hot flushes (Bani at al., 2013), midlife is the time to take this nutrient seriously.